Ayushman0Singh/BikeSharingDemandPrediction/README.md

 # BikeSharingDemandPrediction
-Supervised Ml-Regression
-Bike-sharing systems are a means of renting bicycles where the process of obtaining rental, and bike return is automated via a network of locations throughout a city.

-We are required to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model could be a good way for management to understand the demand dynamics of a new market.
-This looks like a regression problem since we are predicting a continuous variable.

-I looked at the individual distributions of all these variables.
-I proceed to apply certain transformations on these variables in order to make them normally distributed.
-I also did some hypothesis-driven EDA by verifying certain hypotheses that were important to the business problem at hand.

-After that, I did some data preparation which included steps like Null-value treatment, feature engineering, encoding categorical columns and Standardising the numeric features before applying ML models.
-I split the data into train and test set for the ml models.

-Next, I applied different machine learning models to predict rented_bike_count.
-I used techniques like Linear Regression, Regularised LR, Decision Tree, Random -forest, Ada-Boost, GBM(Gradient Boosting Machine).
-Hyperparameter tuning was done for all these algorithms and the best hyper-parameters were considered for training.
-Of all the models, GBM performed the best with an r-square value of 0.88, next was RF with an r-square value of 0.84 followed by DT regressor with an r-square of 0.76.
-Ada-Boost performed the worst among these algorithms with an r-square of 0.58 on only.
+## Overview

+Bike-sharing systems automate the process of renting and returning bicycles through a network of locations in a city.
+This project focuses on predicting the demand for shared bikes using supervised machine learning regression techniques.
+The goal is to model how demand varies with different features, allowing the management to adjust business strategies accordingly and understand the demand dynamics in a new market.

+## Problem Statement

+The task involves modeling the demand for shared bikes as a regression problem, predicting a continuous variable.
+The project addresses the challenge of understanding how demand varies with independent variables and how management can adapt strategies to meet customer expectations.

+## Exploratory Data Analysis (EDA)

+- Examined individual distributions of variables.
+- Applied transformations for normal distribution.
+- Conducted hypothesis-driven EDA to verify business-critical hypotheses.

+## Data Preparation

+- Null-value treatment.
+- Feature engineering.
+- Encoding categorical columns.
+- Standardizing numeric features.

+## Model Training

+- Split data into train and test sets.
+- Applied various machine learning models for predicting rented_bike_count:
+  - Linear Regression
+  - Regularized LR
+  - Decision Tree
+  - Random Forest
+  - Ada-Boost
+  - GBM (Gradient Boosting Machine)

+## Model Evaluation

+- Hyperparameter tuning for all algorithms.
+- Best hyperparameters considered for model training.
+- Model Performance:
+  - GBM: R-square value of 0.88 (Best performer).
+  - Random Forest: R-square value of 0.84.
+  - Decision Tree Regressor: R-square value of 0.76.
+  - Ada-Boost: R-square value of 0.58 (Least performer).

+## Conclusion

+This project successfully addresses the regression problem of predicting bike-sharing demand.
+The Gradient Boosting Machine (GBM) model demonstrated the best performance, achieving an R-square value of 0.88.
+Further improvements could involve exploring additional features or trying advanced regression techniques.